Prison

 If you can’t agree with your creditors, you can dispute it

-If your debt is from one of the following types of businesses then there is an EDR scheme that you can complain to:
+If your debt is from one of the following types of businesses, then there’s an EDR scheme that you can complain to:

 • Insurers, credit providers (banks, payday lenders, car loans, etc), finance brokers, financial advisers or superannuation funds